freitzx/freitzx/README.md

 👋 Hi, I’m @freitzx
 👀 I’m interested in exploring the realms of technology and pushing the boundaries of innovation.

-🌱 I’m currently learning various programming languages and diving deep into data science and machine learning.
+🌱 I’m currently expanding my skills in software development, honing my expertise in Dart and Flutter framework, C#, and JavaScript.